MichaelXF/js-confuser-website/src/docs/Getting_Started__5__FAQ.md

 ###### Should I obfuscate my own code?

 Obfuscation helps protect your intellectual property by making it more difficult for unauthorized users to understand, modify, or steal your code.
-It can deter casual reverse engineers, protect sensitive data like API keys, and harden client-side license checks.
+It can deter casual reverse engineers, protect sensitive data and intellectual property, and harden client-side license checks.

 ###### Are there any drawbacks?